A montage of recent projects and some old favourites.

 Client: Finn Communications

-In late December 2016 Finn Communications got in touch with us to create an animation for the 2017 rebrand of breakfast cereal 'Honey Monster Puffs'.
+We were asked by Finn Communications to create an animation for the rebrand of breakfast cereal 'Honey Monster Puffs'.

 This is the first time that Honey Monster has been illustrated and animated so we chose a hand-drawn approach to maintain the new illustrated look.
-We combined the drawn animation of the character with some simple 3D props which gave the world a greater sense of depth and complexity and finished it with bespoke music track by Justin Jones and sound design by Simon Keep at Holkham Sound.
+We combined the drawn animation of the character with some simple 3D props which gave the world a greater sense of depth and complexity.

 Client: Healthy iO